openid/connect/openid-4-verifiable-credential-issuance/openid-4-verifiable-credential-issuance-1_0.md

 (3) The Wallet sends a Credential Request to the Issuer's Credential Endpoint with the Access Token and proof of possession of the public key to which the the issued VC shall be bound.
 Upon successfully validating Access Token and proof, the Issuer returns a VC in the Credential Response if it is able to issue a Credential right away.
 This step is defined in (#credential-endpoint).

-If the Issuer requires more time to issue a Credential, the Issuer may returns an Acceptance Token to the Wallet with the information when the Wallet can start sending Deferred Credential Request to obtain an issued Credential as defined in (#deferred-credential-issuance).
+If the Issuer requires more time to issue a Credential, the Issuer may returns an Acceptance Token to the Wallet with the information when the Wallet can start sending Deferred Credential Request to obtain an issued Credential as defined in (#credential-endpoint).

 Note: this flow is based on OAuth 2.0 and the code grant type, but it can be used with other grant types as well.